 Now check out the next frame.
 Luke is the one moving into the foreground, now in the position of power having just scored a hit on Vader.
 In one subtle side step, the territory we just associated with Vader being in control shifts to Luke for just a moment.
 It’s very possible you didn’t even recognize it, but it’s there and it’s very deliberate.
 Everything is conveyed in one subtle shot, while still managing to seem bigger than it really is.

-While you do see tricks like that in the other Star Wars films at times, Empire uses them the most and with the greatest skill.
+While you do see tricks like that in the other Star Wars films, Empire uses them with the greatest skill.
 You’ll notice in many of the best traditional shots, the foreground and background are typically there to give the audience a certain sense of scale, where the actual subject of the shot is caught between the two.
 Thus, depth is born.
 And boy, does Empire have depth in spades.

 Empire vs. Jedi: The Lightsaber Duel